ksmin23/my-aws-cdk-examples/elasticache/redis-cluster/README.md

-# ElastiCache for Redis Cluster
+# Amazon ElastiCache for Redis Cluster

 ![elasticache-for-redis-arch](./elasticache-for-redis-cluster-arch.svg)

-This is a collection of projects for Python development with CDK.
+This is a CDK Python project for Amazon ElastiCache for Redis Cluster.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.